scottjason/reactjs-dropdown/readme.markdown

   };
 ```

-One `isCtrl` and one `isTitle` key are required. `isSelected` lets the dropdown know which tab it should start on, while `isCtrl` determines the controller tab which is the tab at the top of the dropdown.
+One `isCtrl` and one `isSelected` key are required. `isSelected` lets the dropdown know which tab it should start on, while `isCtrl` determines the controller tab which is the tab at the top of the dropdown.
 You can also pass in different tab background colors for a gradient-like effect.

 ## Installation